 In order to develop this inventory, emissions were calculated for the following sectors: solid waste, residential, commercial and industrial.
 The inventory was divided into two scopes: Scope I and Scope II.
 Scope I includes stationary and mobile combustion emissions sources within the region and Scope II includes all indirect emissions from electricity.
 The estimated consumption for stationary combustion fuel sources was converted to metric tons of emissions using constants given by GRP.
 For Scope I mobile combustion emissions, data was taken from automobile, aviation and waterborne emissions sources.
 Each of these required using vehicle miles traveled to calculate emissions based on fuel types.
-For Scope II indirect emissions, electricity emissions factor provided by The Climate Registry.
+For Scope II indirect emissions, electrical power data in kilowatt hours (kWh) were converted to metric tons using the electricity emissions factor provided by The Climate Registry.